APPLYING

 Is the GMAT or GRE required?

 GRE and GMAT scores are not required.
-However, you will be required to perform a mandatory math test, for which details and deadlines will be communicated separately to nominated candidates.
+However, you will be required to perform a mandatory math test, for which details and deadlines will be communicated separately to shortlisted candidates.

 What should I write in my Statement of Purpose?

 The admissions panel wants to understand why you think this program is right for you.
-The statement must clearly indicate your motivation for undertaking the program, and how it will contribute to your future goals.
+The statement must clearly indicate your motivation for undertaking the program, how it will contribute to your future goals, and how you plan to apply the knowledge you will earn through the program.

 Additional Information